 - A case for your personal items (such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, or religious articles), if you have one.

 - This guide.
 Your healthcare team will use this guide to teach you how to care for yourself after your procedure.

 You may also want to bring the items below.
-You will be lying in bed most of the time that you’re in the hospital.
+You’ll be lying in bed most of the time you’re in the hospital.
 Having ways to pass the time will be helpful.